Amy Winehouse: Legacy

-Artists who have credited Winehouse as an influence or for paving the way for them include Adele, Duffy, Lady Gaga, Raphael Saadiq, Anthony Hamilton, John Legend, Bruno Mars, Tove Lo, Jessie J, Emeli Sandé, Victoria Justice, Paloma Faith, Lana Del Rey, Sam Smith, Florence Welch, Halsey, Alessia Cara, Estelle, Daya, Jorja Smith, Lauren Jauregui and Billie Eilish.
+Artists who have credited Winehouse as an influence or for paving the way for them include Adele, Duffy, Lady Gaga, Raphael Saadiq, Anthony Hamilton, John Legend, Bruno Mars, Tove Lo, Jessie J, Emeli Sandé, Victoria Justice, Paloma Faith, Lana Del Rey, Sam Smith, Florence Welch, Halsey, Alessia Cara, Estelle, Daya, Raye, Jorja Smith, Lauren Jauregui, Olivia Dean, Sienna Spiro, Billie Eilish, Remi Wolf, and Lola Young.
 Artists who have paid tribute to Winehouse include Nicki Minaj, M.I.A., Lady Gaga, Kelly Osbourne, Rihanna, George Michael, Adele, Dita Von Teese, Courtney Love, Patti Smith, who wrote "This Is the Girl" as an homage to Winehouse, and the rock band Green Day, who wrote a song in her tribute titled "Amy".

 Winehouse's parents have each written memoirs about their daughter and donated the proceeds from both books to the Amy Winehouse Foundation.
-Mitch Winehouse's biography, titled Amy: My Daughter, was published in 2012.
-Her mother Janis published Loving Amy: A Mother's Story, in 2014.
+Mitch's biography, titled Amy: My Daughter, was published in 2012.
+Her mother published Loving Amy: A Mother's Story, in 2014.
 A documentary film, Amy (2015), directed by Asif Kapadia and produced by James Gay-Rees, was released on 3 July 2015.
 The film covers Winehouse's life, her relationships, her struggles with substance abuse both before and after her career blossomed, and her death.
 In 2018, a documentary film based on Winehouse's album Back to Black, Amy Winehouse – Back to Black, was released.
 In July 2021, a new documentary titled Reclaiming Amy aired on BBC Two to mark the 10th anniversary of Winehouse's death.
-The film was primarily based on the perspective and narrated by her mother Janis Winehouse-Collins and included intimate stories of those who were close to Winehouse until the end of her life, including close friends Naomi Parry (Winehouse's stylist), Catriona Gourlay and Chantelle Dusette.
+The film was primarily based on the perspective and narrated by her mother and included intimate stories of those who were close to Winehouse until the end of her life, including close friends Naomi Parry (Winehouse's stylist), Catriona Gourlay and Chantelle Dusette.

-On 9 October 2017, it was announced by Winehouse's father Mitch that a West End/Broadway musical on Amy is in the works.
-Mitch Winehouse revealed the news at the Amy Winehouse Foundation Gala event in London.
+On 9 October 2017, it was announced by Winehouse's father that a West End/Broadway musical on Amy is in the works.
+Mitch revealed the news at the Amy Winehouse Foundation Gala event in London.
 In July 2022, it was reported that a feature film biopic, entitled Back To Black (2024) was to be produced by StudioCanal UK, distributed by Focus Features and directed by Sam Taylor-Johnson.
-The script was written by Matt Greenhalgh and it was to be made with the full cooperation of Amy's father Mitch, and her estate.
+The script was written by Matt Greenhalgh and it was to be made with the full cooperation of Amy's father and her estate.